10 types of savings accounts: Where to save your money

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Saving money on a regular basis has many benefits.
 Having cash in the bank prepares you for financial emergencies, such as joblessness or major car repairs.
 And it can help you fulfill your dreams, whether it’s buying a home or starting a business.

-Here’s a closer look at 10 saving account options to help you determine which one is best suited to your wealth-building goals.
+Choosing the right savings account is key because not all savings accounts are the same.
+Here’s a closer look at 10 savings account options to help you determine which one might be the best fit for you.